-BACKGROUND:
+BACKGROUND INFORMATION:

-The City Council referred to staff the request from Story County Land, L.C. to amend the Land Use Policy Plan designation for Story County Land, LC's property.
+The City Council referred to staff the request from Story County Land, L.C. to amend the Land Use Policy Plan designation for Story County Land, L.C.'s property.
 The request is to change the property from Priority Transitional Residential to Urban Residential to accommodate the proposed Rose Prairie Development.
 In accordance with previous direction from the City Council, the City Manager directed staff to include a broader area in the proposed LUPP amendment than was requested by Story County Land, L.C.
-Subsequently, Story County Land amended the request so that the far northwest corner of the site, a tract containing a horse barn called Canterbrooke, would be designated as Agriculture/Farm Services.

-The subject area of this proposed Land Use Policy Plan (LUPP) amendment extends north of the City limits to 190th Street.
+The subject area extends north of the City limits to 190th Street.
 It includes most of the land lying east of the Union Pacific railroad tracks and west of H. P. Jensen's Subdivision (Alta Vista Road).
 It does not include the cell tower site lying east of the Ames Country Club.
-A map of the subject area is included as Attachment A of this report.
+A map of the subject area is on page 13 of this report.
 The current Land Use Policy Plan designation for this area is Priority Transitional Residential.
-This designation allows for development at urban densities without annexation provided adequate utilities are provided.
 A low area serving as a drainage way is designated Natural Area as is a corridor along the railroad tracks.
 The entire subject area comprises approximately 420 acres.